Shakil-RU/countryLove/README.md

-This my java program which prints I Love My Country.
+This is my java program which prints I Love My Country.